DfAC/NottinghamR_Markdown/NottinghamR.md

 * Markdown is one of 20-80 tools - it will cover most of problems with small effort
 * content beats visuals
-* set of small dedicated tools allow better flexibility and low entropy
+* set of small dedicated tools allows for better flexibility and low entropy

 ## useful links